-Health Care Agency - ☐ Provide assistance to the HCA Public Information Officer, as required.
-Public Health Division ☐ Increase surveillance efforts pertaining to heat- or cold-related deaths and EMS and injuries using web-based monitoring tools, Orange County Fire Authority's Computer Aided Dispatch, area hospital emergency room statistics, and Reddinet. ☐ Advise area hospitals of the Excessive Heat Warning or Freeze Warning. ☐ If directed by the Health Officer, activate the HCA information hotline. ☐ Increase monitoring and provide information on safety measures to populations served through public and private programs providing home visitation and the homeless in the community.
-Social Services ☐ Monitor weather information received from the OCSD EMD and Agency disseminate to employees as needed. ☐ Post and distribute heat or cold information and guidance materials at SSA offices according to internal protocols.
-SSA PIO will provide assistance to the HCA Public Information Officer in the development of press releases as they relate to SSA services. ☐ Increase monitoring of heat or cold vulnerable Adult Services and other clients as identified.
-Use available staff to assist with phone communication and welfare checks for vulnerable Adult Services clients and others as identified. ☐ Initiate an AlertOC Heat or Cold message to vulnerable Adult Services clients and others as identified.
+Warning-Heat or Cold Health Care Agency - Public Health Division and EMS Provide assistance to the HCA Public Information Officer, as required.
+Increase surveillance efforts pertaining to heat- or cold-related deaths and injuries using web-based monitoring tools, Orange County Fire Authority's Computer Aided Dispatch, area hospital emergency room statistics, and Reddinet.
+Advise area hospitals of the Excessive Heat Warning or Freeze Warning.
+If directed by the Health Officer, activate the HCA information hotline.
+Increase monitoring and provide information on safety measures to populations served through public and private programs providing home visitation and the homeless in the community.
+Make internal decision to activate the Homeless Temporary Emergency Shelters.
+Social Services Agency Monitor weather information received from the OCSD EMD and disseminate to employees as needed.
+Post and distribute heat or cold information and guidance materials at SSA offices according to internal protocols.
+SSA PIO will provide assistance to the HCA Public Information Officer in the development of press releases as they relate to SSA services.
+Increase monitoring of heat or cold vulnerable Adult Services and other clients as identified.
+Use available staff to assist with phone communication and welfare checks for vulnerable Adult Services clients and others as identified.
+Initiate an AlertOC Heat or Cold message to vulnerable Adult Services clients and others as identified.
 OCCR Provide information received regarding the event to the Office on Aging Call Center (714-480-6450).
-Update and maintain accurate information at Office of Aging website ( www.officeonaging.ocgov.com ).
-Utilize available partner agencies to assist with communication and well-being checks for at-risk populations, including elderly, disabled, and home-bound individuals, through home visits and phone calls.
+Update and maintain accurate information at Office of Aging website (www.officeonaging.ocgov.com).
+Use available partner agencies to assist with communication and wellbeing checks for at-risk populations, including elderly, disabled, and home-bound individuals, through home visits and phone calls.
 Assist with distribution of donated water by providing information regarding established service centers and program activities coordinated through the Social Services Agency.
 Provide information and guidance to the HCA PIO regarding animal safety and protection.
 OC Animal Care: Provide heat/cold-related information to support organizations and all animal control departments in Orange County.
-Make internal decision to activate the OCCR Homeless Temporary Emergency Shelter SOP.
-Lineigency sheller sor.

-0 11 14 7 Operational Area ☐ Monitor weather information received from the OCSD EMD and Jurisdictions disseminate to employees, as required. ☐ Notify appropriate management within your jurisdiction. ☐ Make heat/cold safety information and guidance materials available to the public. ☐ Post event status in WebEOC using the JIMS. ☐ Forward any press releases issued by your jurisdiction to OCSD EMD. ☐ Ensure information is provided to your outreach programs, such as homeless liaisons.
-Post press release to WebEOC, your website, and tweet any necessary information. ☐ Contact your jurisdiction's identified cooling/warming centers and provide information regarding the Excessive Heat/Cold Event and actions to be taken.
-Notify OCSD EMD of any changes to pre-identified cooling/warming center information. ☐ Provide any established cooling/warming center locations in your jurisdiction to OCSD EMD and post in WebEOC. ☐ Ensure weather advisories, health information and cooling/warming center information is posted to the appropriate locations, including WebEOC and public websites.
-2-1-1 OC ☐ Provide cooling or warming center information to the public via website database and by phone. ☐ Monitor and track incoming phone calls.
+Warning-Heat or Cold Operational Area ☐ Monitor weather information received from the OCSD EMD and Jurisdictions disseminate to employees, as required. ☐ Notify appropriate management within your jurisdiction. ☐ Make heat/cold safety information and guidance materials available to the public.
+Post event status in WebEOC using the JIMS. ☐ Forward any press releases issued by your jurisdiction to OCSD EMD. ☐ Ensure information is provided to your outreach programs, such as homeless liaisons.
+Post press release to WebEOC, your website, and tweet any necessary information.
+Contact your jurisdiction's identified cooling/warming centers and provide information regarding the Excessive Heat/Cold Event and actions to be taken. ☐ Notify OCSD EMD and 2-1-1 OC of any changes to pre-identified cooling/warming center information. ☐ Provide any established cooling/warming center locations in your jurisdiction to OCSD EMD and post in WebEOC. ☐ Ensure weather advisories, health information and cooling/warming center information is posted to the appropriate locations, including WebEOC and public websites.
+2-1-1 OC Provide cooling or warming center information to the public via website database and by phone. ☐ Monitor and track incoming phone calls.
 If more than 10 calls received for one city, contact OCSD EMD. ☐ Provide an update on the number of database inquiries made each morning of the event, and provide one final total the day after the event concludes.